-This past weekend was a fight weekend in Las Vegas, and as you can imagine, it was crazy busy in town.
-Saturday’s match-up featured Mayweather vs. McGregor, and I’m sure you know by now who won.
+Fight weekends in Las Vegas are crazy busy in town!
+A recent match-up featured Mayweather vs. McGregor, and I’m sure you know by now who won.
 If you’ve never been to the city during a fight, it’s one epic party.
 The Vegas clubs especially go all out in their celebrations.

-For example, almost all of the clubs have their bottle girls in fight attire, and feature fight themed bottle service presentations.
-Additionally, two Vegas clubs are selected to host the after party for the fighters themselves.
+For example, almost all clubs have their bottle girls in fight attire and feature fight-themed bottle service presentations.
+Additionally, two Vegas clubs are selected to host the after-party for the fighters themselves.

 Now we’re not telling you to stay away on these special weekends in Las Vegas.
 That would be tragic!
 Instead, we’re issuing a warning letting you know how Vegas clubs operate during these busy times so you can protect yourself and your pocketbook.

 Big Weekend Warning: Bottle Service In Vegas Clubs

 Okay, so this one’s a doozy.
 On big weekends, bottle service reservations are where the clubs take full advantage of their increased demand.
 I’m not saying avoid purchasing bottle service altogether, but we want to warn you about what costs to expect, so you’re prepared.

 Not surprisingly, paying more than expected for a bottle service reservation happened to a group I was with this past weekend.
 Unfortunately, I had never met them before, and they didn’t book through our company, so there wasn’t much I could do to help.

 I will say, though, that it was interesting to see their experience from a bystander perspective.
 So intriguing, in fact, I decided to share my weekend adventure with you here.
 (Names have been changed to protect the innocent.) 🙂